 Diets that are low in fat, higher in omega-3 fatty acids, or plant-based.
 Several types of diet interventions have been shown to be effective for reducing migraine pain, and additional clinical trials are needed to further document their efficacy.
 One central feature of these diets is that they would be expected to reduce oxidative stress, which is known to impact migraine through the TRPA1 ion channel that triggers nociception.
 These studies are described below:

-A low-fat, vegan diet was found to be helpful in reducing migraine pain.
+Some evidence suggests that reducing total and omega-6 fat and increasing the ratio of omega-3 to omega-6 fatty acids in the diet may reduce migraine occurrence in some patients.,, A low-fat, vegan diet was found to be helpful in reducing migraine pain.
 One suggested mechanism for this effect relates to arachidonic acid metabolism.
-This omega-6 fatty acid, found in animal products, is a precursor for both prostaglandin E2 (PGE2) and leukotriene B4 (LTB4), levels of which are elevated during migraine attacks. , Although inhibition of the production of these eicosanoids by NSAIDs (see above Treatment section) and by antileukotriene drugs has been found effective for migraine prevention, changes in diet that limit the intake of omega-6 fats may have a similar benefit.
+This omega-6 fatty acid, found in animal products, is a precursor for both prostaglandin E2 (PGE2) and leukotriene B4 (LTB4), levels of which are elevated during migraine attacks., Although inhibition of the production of these eicosanoids by NSAIDs (see above Treatment section) and by antileukotriene drugs has been found effective for migraine prevention, changes in diet that limit the intake of omega-6 fats may have a similar benefit.

 Elimination of suspected trigger foods may be done with the help of an allergist.
 However, patients can also pursue an elimination diet on their own.

 The procedure is as follows: Start with a baseline diet including only those foods not implicated in migraine: